Update remote components in SharePoint Add-ins

-Learn how to update the remote web applications and databases in an app for SharePoint.
+Update the remote web applications and databases in a SharePoint Add-in.

 Applies to: apps for SharePoint | SharePoint Add-ins